View all text of Subjgrp 43 [§ 493.1403 - § 493.1425]

 (b) Meet one of the following requirements:

-(1) Be a doctor of medicine or doctor of osteopathy licensed to practice medicine or osteopathy in the State in which the laboratory is located or have earned a doctoral, master's, or bachelor's degree in a chemical, physical, biological or clinical laboratory science, or medical technology from an accredited institution; or
+(1) Be a doctor of medicine or doctor of osteopathy licensed to practice medicine or osteopathy in the State in which the laboratory is located; or

-(4)(i) Have earned a high school diploma or equivalent; and
+(6)(i) Have earned a high school diploma or equivalent; and

-(ii) Have documentation of training appropriate for the testing performed prior to analyzing patient specimens.
+(ii) Have documentation of laboratory training appropriate for the testing performed prior to analyzing patient specimens.
 Such training must ensure that the individual has—

-(A) The skills required for proper specimen collection, including patient preparation, if applicable, labeling, handling, preservation or fixation, processing or preparation, transportation and storage of specimens;
+(A) The skills required for proper specimen collection, including patient preparation, if applicable, labeling, handling, preservation or fixation, processing or preparation, transportation, and storage of specimens;

 (B) The skills required for implementing all standard laboratory procedures;